VBog/Bg-Bible-References/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-...will highlight the Bible references with hyperlinks to the Bible text and interpretation by the Holy Fathers.
+...will highlight the Bible references with hyperlinks to the Bible and interpretation by the Holy Fathers.

 == Description ==

 `[see also Russian description below]`

-* The plugin will highlight references to the Bible text with links.
+* The plugin will highlight references to the Bible with links.
 * Parallel passages in the Bible.
 * Interpretation of Holy Scripture by the Holy Fathers and Doctors of the Church.
 * Convert references to normalized form.
 * Excerpts from the Bible in the article.
 * Random quote and quote of the day.
+* Search in the Bible.
-* List of bible references contented in the article.
+* List of Bible references contented in the article.
 * You can add and delete folders with Bible books on your site.
 * To customize the appearance of reference  links, use class bg_bibrefs.